jackfoxy/obelisk/docs/users-guide.md

 ```
 Two commands and two %results blocks, all recorded at the same time.

-<sup>1</sup> In the current release of Obelisk `%schema-time` is generally the time of the Table of View schema (structure definition), but once *FOREIGN KEY* is introduced it will be the time of the entire Database schema, for reasons having to do with overriding execution time and idempotence.
+<sup>1</sup> In the current release of Obelisk `%schema-time` is generally the time of the Table or View schema (structure definition), but once *FOREIGN KEY* is introduced it will be the time of the entire Database schema, for reasons having to do with overriding execution time and idempotence.

 # Data Manipulation
 ## INSERT